Brawls Break Out In College, NFL Games In Fight-Filled Football Weekend

 “For such a great game, you hate to see stuff like that after the game," Michigan running back Kalel Mullings said in a post-game interview on Fox.
 "Bad for the sport.
 Bad for college football."

 The next day, on Sunday, Dec.
-1, the NFL got out of hand in a game between the host Jacksonville Jaguars and Houston Texans.
+1, things got out of hand in the NFL in a game between the host Jacksonville Jaguars and Houston Texans.

 Jaguars quarterback Trevor Lawrence was motionless on the turf and left the game with a concussion after taking an illegal hit from Houston Texans defensive back Azeez Al-Shaair.

-After the hit, a brawl broke out on the field that spilled onto the sideline.
+After the play, a brawl broke out on the field that spilled onto the sideline.

 Houston pulled out a 23-20 win late Sunday afternoon.